This page addresses the course fees structure for all undergraduate (bachelor and juris doctor) programs.

 If you have previously attended York and go from an undergraduate to a graduate program, your fees cohort will change to the fees cohort year you enter the graduate program.

 Normally, changing your major will not affect your fees cohort year.
 However, your course fees will be affected if you change your major from a 'regular' undergraduate program to a 'professional' undergraduate program (see What is the difference between professional and regular undergraduate fees?).

 If you transfer from another university, your fees cohort year will be based on the year you are admitted to York.

-The Tuition Fee Guidelines from the Ministry of Training, Colleges and Universities provide for a different set of increases for undergraduate professional programs.
+The Tuition Fee Guidelines from the Ministry of Advanced Education and Skills Development (MAESD) provide for a different set of increases for undergraduate professional programs.
 The following programs are designated as professional undergraduate programs at York University:

 - Bachelor of Business Administration (BBA, iBBA)

 - Bachelor of Commerce (former Bachelor of Administrative Studies BAS)